 The final picture:

-Goto “Devices” section.
-Click “+” button and create device with name “ESP8266 Demo Device”.
+Go to “Devices” section.
+Click “+” button and create a device with the name “ESP8266 Demo Device”.

 Once device created, open its details and click “Manage credentials”.
 Copy auto-generated access token from the “Access token” field.
 Please save this device token.
 It will be referred to later as $ACCESS_TOKEN.